-According to Cyprus legislation, the KEFEA Code of Practice and the EFPIA Code of Practice, CGP is obliged to disclose payments and provisions to HCPs/HCOs/POs, such as donations, subsidies, contribution to events' costs and payment for advisory and other services, centrally or individually, depending on each case, when this is mandatory.
-Respectively, CGP is obliged to share with KEFEA data related with payments and provisions to Healthcare Professionals (HCP), HealthCare Organizations (HCOs) and Patient Organisations (POs), in order to be published also at the website of the KEFEA.
+CGP voluntarily discloses payments and provisions to HCPs/HCOs/POs, such as donations, subsidies, contribution to events' costs and payment for advisory and other services, centrally or individually, depending on each case.
+Respectively, CGP shares with KEFEA data related with payments and provisions to Healthcare Professionals (HCP), HealthCare Organizations (HCOs) and Patient Organisations (POs), in order to be published also on the KEFEA website.